How to Prevent Identity Theft When You Travel and Help if It Happens

 identity thief pulls wallet out of a man’s backpack

 Having your identity stolen on a trip is probably not high on your list of major travel worries, but it should be.
-More than 400,000 items are pickpocketed everyday around the world, and many of those are IDs of some sort.
+More than 400,000 items are pickpocketed every day around the world, and many of those are IDs of some sort.

 Do you know what to do if your identity is stolen when you travel – and do you know how to help prevent identity theft from happening?
-Our list of expert tips can help you keep your identity safe and help if your identity is stolen while you’re on vacation.
+Our list of tips can help you keep your identity safe and help if your identity is stolen while you’re on vacation.

 ,,